-The Credit Facilities were entered into by us ("Parent Company") and guaranteed by all of our domestic subsidiaries, other than two subsidiaries that were considered minor ("Subsidiary Guarantors").
-The Subsidiary Guarantors jointly and severally guarantee the Credit Facilities.
-The Parent Company has no independent assets or operations and therefore, no consolidating financial information for the Parent Company and its subsidiaries are presented.
+The 2022 Credit Facilities were entered into by us ("Parent Company") and guaranteed by all of our domestic subsidiaries, other than two subsidiaries that were considered minor ("Subsidiary Guarantors").
+The Subsidiary Guarantors jointly and severally guarantee the 2022 Credit Facilities.
+The Parent Company has no independent assets or operations and therefore, no consolidating financial information for the Parent Company and its subsidiaries is presented.

-On November 29, 2021, we entered into derivative contracts, U.S. dollar-one month LIBOR forward interest rate swaps designated as cash flow hedges, all with an effective date of January 1, 2024, for an aggregate total notional amount of \$150.0 million, weighted average fixed rate of 1.8%, and all terminating on January 1, 2031 ("Forward Interest Rate Swaps").
+In November 2021, we entered into derivative contracts, U.S. dollar-one month LIBOR forward interest rate swaps designated as cash flow hedges, all with an effective date of January 1, 2024, for an aggregate total notional amount of \$150.0 million, weighted average fixed rate of 1.8%, and all terminating on January 1, 2031 ("Forward Interest Rate Swaps").
 The Forward Interest Rate Swaps mature on a monthly basis, with fixed amount payer payment dates on the first day of each calendar month, commencing on February 1, 2024 through January 1, 2031.
 The Forward Interest Rate Swaps were deemed to be highly effective upon entering into the derivative contracts and thus, hedge accounting treatment was utilized.
-Since the Forward Interest Rate Swaps are not effective until January 1, 2024, we only recorded the changes in the fair value of the Forward Interest Rate Swaps and recorded in other long term liabilities and in other comprehensive income (loss) of \$1.7 million as of December 31, 2021.
+Since the Forward Interest Rate Swaps are not effective until January 1, 2024, we only recorded the changes in the fair value of the Forward Interest Rate Swaps and recorded in other assets, deferred income taxes, and accumulated other comprehensive income (loss) of \$15.8 million during December 31, 2022.
 See Note 1 for further information.